-AC Power On: When this feature is on, the projector automatically turns on when electrical power is connected.
-This allows control of ceiling mounted projectors with a wall power switch.
+AC Power On: when this feature is on, the projector automatically turns on when electrical power is connected.

 Auto Off Time: automatically turns the projector off after no signals are detected for a preset number of minutes.
 If an active signal is received before the projector powers down, the image will be displayed.